Relevant Clean Air regulations and how they apply to you

 Ultra Low Emissions Burner (ULEB)

-An ultra-low emissions wood burner is a burner that under strict real-life operating conditions can meet an emissions and efficiency standard of 38 milligrams per megajoule or emits less than 0.5 grams of total suspended particulate per kilogram of fuel burned and has a thermal efficiency of 65% or greater.
-Ultra-low emission wood burners can be installed and used anywhere in Canterbury.
+An ultra-low emissions wood burner is a burner that under strict real-life operating conditions can meet an emissions and efficiency standard of 38 milligrams per megajoule or emits less than 0.3 grams of total suspended particulate per kilogram of fuel burned and has a thermal efficiency of 65% or greater.
+Ultra-low emission wood burners can be installed and used anywhere in Canterbury EXCEPT the restricted area of Christchurch.
+Check with current council regulations as these do change frequently.

 Expected law changes for all fire types